 We welcome submissions that address pressing issues facing the nation and how the public, non-profit, and commercial sectors can work better to provide public service.

 Our definition of governance is broad and provides for a wide scope of scholarly inquiry.
-We are interested in programs across the nation and world which are dedicated to solving problems such as poverty; security; affects of poverty on homelessness; social justice; sustainability and climate change; terrorism; cyber security; aging in place; community policing; affordable housing; city life; among others.
+We are interested in programs across the nation and world which are dedicated to solving problems such as poverty; security; effects of poverty on homelessness; social justice; sustainability and climate change; terrorism; cyber security; aging in place; community policing; affordable housing; city life; among others.
 These programs may be governmental or citizen-sponsored – they may be cultural, education, or information in nature.
 We are concerned with civic engagement and the increasing feeling of disenfranchisement of American citizens in an increasingly safe and connected world.
 This is not an exhaustive list of our concerns, we are excited to consider any original works related to governance.

 The Bedrosian Center reserves the right to determine what is unacceptable content.
 Submissions are subject to review and editing by the Bedrosian Center editorial staff.
 Authors may be asked to revise or copy edit before publication, or posts may be rejected outright.